jenniferhunter/jenniferhunter.github.io/about.md

 ***

 ### Mama
+> Here take the baby while you're on the computer.
+And keep an eye on the other two.
-> The hippie homeschool teacher - constantly realigning our family to our evolving goals.
+The hippie homeschool teacher - constantly realigning our family to our evolving goals.

->
-> Mama is the main writer for this site.
+Mama is the main writer for this site.

 ***

 ### Daddy
+> Please let Daddy just finish posting this... ...PLEASE stop climbing on the table... ...let's go wipe that up.
 The technical guy - "good at everything".

-Daddy keeps this site running.
+Daddy keeps this site running and contributes posts as well.

 ***

 ### Peanut
+> Why?
 First born (aka "One").

 Reading fanatic.
+Asks questions about _everything_!

 He likes to ride his bike, play in mud, and play board games.

 ***

 ### Pico
+> I do it myself!!!
+No Daddy help!
 Second born (aka "Two").

 Copies her big brother in pretty much everything.
 Incredibly **_TWO_**, both in order and in age.